 - 1 cm turmeric root -peeled and roughly sliced

 - 250 ml coconut water (1 cup) or kombucha or water kefir

 - 1-4 tbsp honey - Manuka is best (amount depends on the level of sweetness you like)

 *Note about honey - only raw, unheated and unprocessed honey has medicinal properties.
 A good quality Manuka honey is the very best option.

 - Place the water, ginger and turmeric root into a small pot and bring to the boil, reducing to a simmer for approx. 5 minutes.

-- Allow to cool for 5 minutes or so, remove the solids and stir in the coconut water, kombucha or water kefir, lemon and optional Camu powder.
+- Remove the solids (strain) and stir in the coconut water (kombucha or water kefir) honey, lemon and optional Camu powder.
 Taste to check that you are happy with the flavour (sour/sweet balance).
 I should be luke warm before adding your gelatin.